 Before you get angry and cut off communication and visits with grandparents, why not choose another path?

-If you’ve already created a list of boundaries for grandparents, your next step might be to sit down and have a conversation with them.
+If you’ve already created a list of boundaries for grandparents, your next step might be sitting down and talking to them.

 Having Tough Conversations with Grandparents